MaartenBijlsma/multiAPCMC/README.md

 understands that a decline is happening despite an initial trend upwards.
 So this is actually a surprisingly good fit.

-Note that the curve we see here is rather tricky: most trends will not look like this empirically speaking.
+Note that the curve we see here is rather treacherous: most trends will not look like this empirically speaking.
 So I think we model does decently.

 Note that if a noperiod was chosen that was less than the total training data, then the data from calendartime -before- the training data can